-38. Annex II of the present document provides summary information for each country on the implementation status of the technical measures of the Regional Plan for Reduction of Inputs of Mercury with regards to:
+- 39. Annex II of the present document provides summary information for each country on the implementation status of the technical measures of the Regional Plan for Reduction of Inputs of Mercury with regards to: - i.

-- i.
 Achieving environmental sound management of metallic mercury from the decommissioned plants (Article IV.A) - ii.
 Progressively reducing total releases of mercury (to air, water and to products) from existing Chlor-alkali plants until their final cessation with the view not to exceed 1.0 g per metric ton of installed chlorine production capacity in each plant. - iii.
-Taking appropriate measures to isolate and contain mercury containing wastes (Article IV.D)

-39. Historical chlor-alkali plants using mercury cells have been or are currently being remediated in Albania, Bosnia & Herzegovina, Croatia, Cyprus, France, Greece, Israel, Italy, Malta, Slovenia, Spain and Italy.
+Taking appropriate measures to isolate and contain mercury containing wastes (Article IV.D) - 40.
+Historical chlor-alkali plants using mercury cells have been or are currently being remediated in Albania, Bosnia & Herzegovina (the installations are on Sava River Basin), Croatia, Cyprus, France, Greece, Israel, Italy, Malta, Slovenia, Spain and Italy.
 On the other hand, measures to reduce mercury emissions from existing chlor-alkali plants in Algeria and Morocco are being undertaken.
 Lebanon and Montenegro reported not to have stocks or sites contaminated with mercury.

-40. In countries such as Albania, Algeria, Bosnia & Herzegovina and Tunisia, several GEFfunded projects have been implemented to identify mercury stockpiles and handle, transport, store and dispose them in an environmentally sound manner.
+41. In countries such as Albania, Algeria, Bosnia & Herzegovina and Tunisia, several GEF-funded projects have been implemented to identify mercury stockpiles and handle, transport, store and dispose them in an environmentally sound manner.